-- 8.3.1 The assessment will be made upon receipt of the application, within (insert number of days (eg 10/15/20 working days).
-If successful, applicants will move to the Upper Pay Range from the previous 1 September and will be placed on the minimum of that pay scale. - 8.3.2 If unsuccessful, feedback will be provided by the Headteacher and will cover the reasons for the decision and the appeal arrangements available to the Teacher. - 8.3.3 Any appeal against a decision not to move the Teacher to the Upper Pay Range will be heard in line with the procedure at Appendix 3. - 8.3.4 Subsequent progression through the Upper Pay Scale will be in line with Paragraph 7.8
+- 8.3.1 The assessment will be made upon receipt of the application, within 10 working days.
+If successful, applicants will move to the Upper Pay Range from the previous 1 September and will be placed on the minimum of that pay scale. - 8.3.2 If unsuccessful, feedback will be provided by the Headteacher and will cover the reasons for the decision and the appeal arrangements available to the teacher. - 8.3.3 Any appeal against a decision not to move the teacher to the Upper Pay Range will be heard in line with the procedure at Appendix 3. - 8.3.4 Subsequent progression through the Upper Pay Scale will be in line with Paragraph